eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.29
+- Fix shopping assistant for tools

 ## 3.289
 - Reduced Ninja Herder requirement (shouldn't have been so high)
 - Reduced Panther Rush cost (it's linear now rather than exponential)